Parker Vacumatic

 Although the pen came in many sizes and colors, the most widely recognizable Vacumatics featured alternating horizontal bands of pearlescent and clear celluloid.
-These clear bands allowed the user to see the level of ink in the barrel.
+The Duofold was reintroduced in 1940 as one of the Vacumatic series.
+Often referred to by collectors as "Duovacs," this series featured vertical or "striped" alternating pearlescent and clear striations.
+The clear bands on Vacumatics allowed the user to see the level of ink in the barrel, and garnered much eye appeal with Parker's different color offerings.
 Several generations of Vacumatic were produced.

-The pen remained Parker’s top-of-the-line product until the launch of the 51 in 1941.
+Vacumatics remained Parker's top-of-the-line product until the launch of the 51 in 1941.
 The Parker Vacumatic was phased out in 1948 but remained in production in Canada until 1953.